openshift/assisted-service/docs/dev/feature-usage.md

 ***SetUsage*** is a helper function.
 When calling it you should specify the following parameters:

+> Important note:
+>
+> Since we also maintain a feature support list (ref: featuresupport/support_levels_list.go),
+> If you do add a new constant to usage/consts.go, Please add the ID into swagger: `#/definitions/feature-support-level`.
+>
+> The feature ID is CAPITAL_SNAKE_CASE_OF_CONST.
+You can refer to `usage/manager.go:UsageNameToID` to see
+> how the ID is generated.
+>
+> Update the feature support level if needed.

 __enabled__: Whether or not to mark the feature as activated.
 This usually involves invoking some
 elaborate logic or calling setUsage itself from the logic that defines the activation of the feature.